keeratS/445team27/notebooks/keerat/README.md

 ## 2/28/2022
 Today we had our design document peer review.
 Professor Victoria Shao and our TA Amr were in attendanc along with 3 students from the class.
 They had no feedback on the design but had some feedback on the placement of figures within the report.

+## 3/1/2022
+Met with Amr for weekly meeting.
+Got feedback on: ways to test prototype circuit to determine caue of fixed 5V output, PCB design administrative details, different options to generate the sinusoid wave (active filter), summing amplifier prototype could have a gain of 2 which could cause the unexpected output, and some feedback about our design doc.

+We also attended the PCB review meeting and spoke to Dean about our plan for the PCB.
+He gave advice including
+* ok to use headers to change connections within PCB
+* can do multiple boards as long as they are under size requirement
+* make sure to use silkscreen labeling as much as possible
+* testing points are an exposed pad
+* consider using an external oscillator
+* break out extra pins
+* consider other microcontrollers, check SRAM memory for ATMEGA 328 to check it meets your requirements
+* pick QFP parts with pads sticking out, not BGA or QFA with pads that look like bites out of the chip